TruFund Financial Services logo

 Visit TruFund Financial Services

-Doctor's Verdict on TruFund Financial Services
+Research Note on TruFund Financial Services

-TruFund is best for small business owners in underserved communities within their five-state footprint who value mission-aligned lending and comprehensive business support over speed or ease of application.
+TruFund is profile signals for small business owners in underserved communities within their five-state footprint who value mission-aligned lending and comprehensive business support over speed or ease of application.
 The primary caveat is that as a CDFI, they likely require more extensive documentation, proof of business viability, and longer processing times than mainstream lenders, and specific terms/rates must be obtained through direct inquiry rather than their website.

 • Small business owners in underserved or economically disadvantaged communities within their five-state service area